21 January 2017

 Faking It, by Mia Fineman, is the first book to examine the alteration of photographs from an artistic, rather than a purely technical, perspective.
 As Fineman writes in her introduction: “This book traces the history of manipulated photography from the 1840s through the early 1990s, when computer software replaced manual techniques as the dominant means of altering photographs.
 It is a story that has never been told in its entirety,” and this survey is a fascinating rebuttal of the old saying ‘the camera never lies’.

-The book includes Pictorialist composite images such as Henry Peach Robinson's Fading Away (1858), novelty double-exposures similar to the trick films of Georges Melies, airbrushed propaganda portraits (including a 1937 image of Stalin, also discussed in Controversies), and Surrealist and Dadaist photomontages (covered in depth by Dawn Ades in Photomontage).
+The book includes Pictorialist composite images such as Henry Peach Robinson’s Fading Away, novelty double-exposures, airbrushed propaganda portraits, and Surrealist and Dadaist photomontages (covered in depth by Dawn Ades in Photomontage).
 The most recent examples are from the start of the computer era, such as a 1982 National Geographic magazine photograph in which two Egyptian pyramids were digitally pasted closer together.

-Fineman argues that the photographic canon favours realism over artifice - in other words, the 'new objectivity' of Edward Weston and Albert Renger-Patzsch outlasted the 'new vision' of Laszlo Moholy-Nagy - and she attributes this to Beaumont Newhall's "keen preference for straight photography."
-(Newhall's History Of Photography did "more than any other English-language publication to establish photography as a subject of serious art-historical study.")
-She later identifies Yves Klein's Leap Into The Void (1960) as a turning point that paved the way for more experimentation and manipulation.
+Fineman argues that the photographic canon favours realism over artifice—in other words, the ‘new objectivity’ of Edward Weston and Albert Renger-Patzsch outlasted the ‘new vision’ of Laszlo Moholy-Nagy—and she attributes this to Beaumont Newhall’s “keen preference for straight photography.”
+(Fineman recognises that Newhall’s History of Photography did “more than any other English-language publication to establish photography as a subject of serious art-historical study.”)
+She later identifies Yves Klein’s Leap into the Void photograph as a turning point that paved the way for more experimentation and manipulation.

 0 comment(s):